whalekeykeeper/HTTPServerAndLogFileParsing/README.md

 The task description will be attached at the end of ReadMe.

 ## Getting started:
 ### Prerequisites
-PHP installed on your system (version 7.x recommended) PHPUnit installed for running tests (optional for development)
+PHP installed on your system (version 7.x recommended).

+PHPUnit installed for running tests (optional for development).

 ## Usage
-### Starting the Server
+### Start the Server
 ```PHP
 php src/my-web-server.php  127.0.0.1 8080
 ```